 Comparing Instants

-Comparing timestamps is easy with isBefore() and isAfter():
+The process of comparing timestamps is straightforward with the isBefore() and isAfter():

 Instant first = Instant.parse(“2024-02-24T10:15:30.00Z”);